-Wed Sept.
-25 Introduction and Chapter 1 in World Place Location (WPL) book.
+Thurs.
+Jan.
+9 Introduction and Chapter 1 in e-book.

-Wednesdays (usually) this quarter we will cover a new unit in World Place Locations (WPL).
-Please answer the assigned questions of the assigned chapter before class.
+Wednesdays (usually) this quarter we will cover a new unit in World Place Locations (WPL/the e-book).
 Today, look over the Introduction and Chapter 1 and find places you don't know using A-Z Maps Online, an online database found on Bellevue College's Library and Media Center's (LMC).
-To find A-Z Maps Online go to BC website>>Services>>Library Media Center (also, found under Library on Canvas) >> Periodicals/Databases >> Under "A" is A-Z Maps Online, Blank Maps for WPL, and an A-Z Maps Online tutorial.
+To find A-Z Maps Online go to BC website>>Services>>Library Media Center (also, found under Library on Canvas) >> Periodicals/Databases >> Under "A" is 1.
+A-Z Maps Online, 2.
+(Practice) Blank Maps, and 3.
+A-Z Maps Online tutorial.
 Hint: If you can't find a place, use an atlas' glossary in the library.
-Also, try an online resource such as www.ilike2learn.com You are tested on WPL information on the map quizzes.
+Also, try an online resource such as www.ilike2learn.com You are tested on WPL/e-book information on the 10 in class map quizzes and the Regional Quiz done online that is due March 20.

-Thurs.
-Discussion #1....Textbook "The Cairo Plan" pp. 192-193.
+Fri.
+Jan 10, Discussion #1....Please read "The Cairo Plan" pp. 192-193 in text.
+For this discussion, please answer:

+- 1. What is an international body?

+- 2. Is the USA an international body?

-For this discussion, please read the book and answer the "Questions to Consider" before class, so you can share your answers in Learning Communities of three to five during class.
+- 3. Let's discuss your answers in Learning Communities of three to five during class.
 You are tested on the discussions on the three exams.